 Absences adversely affect the progress that pupils make.
 One of the most important things you can do for your child is to make sure that he or she attends school regularly and on time.
-It is only the Principal who can authorise any absence from school.
+It is only the Head of School who can authorise any absence from school.

 Please read the School Policy on attendance and term time absence.

 We are only able to authorise time off School in EXCEPTIONAL, once-in-a-lifetime circumstances.
 The Head of School cannot authorise a planned absence retrospectively.
 It is unlikely that an absence will be granted if a pupil’s attendance is currently below 97% or if the absence would bring them below this figure.
 Permission will not be given if the reason is because of cost e.g. it is cheaper to get flights during term time.

 The following are indicative of acceptable reasons for requesting an absence: